AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 - uses: actions/checkout@v4

-- run: npm install -g sailop
+- run: npx sailop install

-- run: sailop scan ./src --ci --max-score 50--max-score 50 flag fails the build if the slop score exceeds 50 (Grade C).
-You can also add a pre-commit hook:# .husky/pre-commit
+- run: sailop scan ./src --ci --max-score 50--max-score 50 fails the build when the score exceeds 50 (Grade C).
+Add a pre-commit hook too:# .husky/pre-commit

 The Future of AI Slop